Charter

 The Board may request reports on quality and safety measures, risk assessment, violations and remediation measures/corrective action plans, and additional measures.

-The duties of the Board are solely advisory and shall extend only to the submission of advice and recommendations to the NIH Director and CEO of the NIH Clinical Center, which will be non-binding to the NIH.
+The duties of the Board are solely advisory and shall extend only to the submission of advice and recommendations to the NIH Director (or designee) and CEO of the NIH Clinical Center, which will be non-binding to the NIH.
 No determination of fact or policy will be made by the Board.
 Unlike hospital boards in the community, the Board does not have financial authority.

 Agency or Official to Whom the Committee Reports